 This painting is not perfect.
 It is gritty.
 It is flawed.
 The architecture is ‚wobbly‘.
 You can still see the struggle.

 But you can also see the joy!
 There’s warmth and light.
-And it is actually quite impressive.
+And it is actually quite captivating.

 When you stand before the painting now, it radiates!